jrwhite17/DevOpsAssignment2/README.md

 ## Potential Improvements

-* Configure Jenkins to use Https
+* Configure Jenkins and ELK to use Https
 * Deploy the ELK stack accross multiple EC2 instances
 * Configure a Nginx reverse proxy for the ELK stack
 * Improve deployment time by using a preconfigured Jenkins AMI